KOSHIKAVERMA/Credit-Card-Transaction-and-Customer-Analysis/README.md

    **5. Revenue by Dependent Count**:

-     **Insight**: Customers with dependents between 1–2 generate more revenue than others.
+     **Insight**: Customers with dependents between 2–3 generate more revenue than others.
+This suggests that customers with more dependents (up to 3) are likely responsible for higher credit card spending, perhaps due to higher financial responsibilities.

    **6. Revenue by Education**: